 TOUR COST: $43.95 (ADULTS), $24.95 (CHILDREN 8-12)

-As the main tourist destination in Québec City, Vieux Québec has a mixture of touristy restaurants, as well as delicious bistros and cafés.
-While we could list every restaurant in the old city, we are not going to do that, instead this page features the Vieux Québec restaurants we love and highly recommend.
-As such, this page will change from time to time as we discover new favorites, and remove places that have shut down or have decreased in quality.
+As the main tourist destination in Quebec City, Vieux-Quebec has a mixture of touristy restaurants, as well as delicious bistros and cafés.
+While we could list every restaurant in the old city, we are not going to do that, instead, this page features the Vieux Quebec restaurants we love and highly recommend.
+As such, this page will change from time to time as we discover new favourites and remove places that have shut down or have decreased in quality.

 CAFÉ | $